Talk Soup: Hosts

-The show had number of guest hosts over the years including Roseanne Barr, Brad Garrett, Juliette Lewis, Patrick Warburton, Sarah Silverman, Suzanne Somers, Jon Hamm, Julia Sweeney, Kevin Nealon, Robert McRay, David Brenner, Crow T. Robot, Jennifer Love Hewitt, Jerry Springer, Adam Carolla, Dr. Drew Pinsky, Jimmy Kimmel, Tom Arnold, Roger Lodge, Catherine O'Hara, David Spade, Donna D'Errico, Richard Lewis, George Hamilton, Wayne Brady, Rolonda Watts, French Stewart, Sally Jessy Raphael, and Kato Kaelin.
+The show had number of guest hosts over the years, including Roseanne Barr, Brad Garrett, Juliette Lewis, Patrick Warburton, Sarah Silverman, Suzanne Somers, Jon Hamm, Julia Sweeney, Kevin Nealon, Robert McRay, David Brenner, Crow T. Robot, Jennifer Love Hewitt, Jerry Springer, Adam Carolla, Dr. Drew Pinsky, Jimmy Kimmel, Tom Arnold, Roger Lodge, Catherine O'Hara, Teri Garr, David Spade, Donna D'Errico, Richard Lewis, George Hamilton, Wayne Brady, Rolonda Watts, French Stewart, Sally Jessy Raphael, and Kato Kaelin.

 Episodes

 In 1993, the show was part of an episode of the CBS show 48 Hours with Dan Rather.
 The program was about the proliferation of talk shows on the TV landscape and featured a behind-the-scenes segment with the Talk Soup staff and host Kinnear.

 Later that same year, the show taped a series of shows at the Disney/MGM Studios at Walt Disney World in Orlando, Florida.
 It was the first time the show was done in front of a live studio audience.
 During its run at Disney, the show premiered Talk Soup: The Motion Picture.
 Technically not a feature film but rather a grand trailer, it included Kinnear running in the middle of a crowded Wilshire Boulevard, throwing a staffer off the top of the E! building and being run over by a car in front of E! personality Arthel Neville.

 Talk show guests were not the only ones the show skewered.
 Footage of Sylvester Stallone's mother, Jackie Stallone, eating shrimp at an event covered by E!
 News was comic fodder for the show.

 Celebrities who appeared in sketches and walk-on appearances include Eric Idle, David Duchovny, Danny Aiello, Montel Williams, Adam West, Jonathan Harris, Neil Norman and his Cosmic Orchestra, Florence Henderson, Danny Bonaduce, Phil Hartman, Joan Collins, Billy Barty, George Foreman, Sugar Ray Leonard, Kristi Yamaguchi, Scott Hamilton, Ed Asner, Sherman Hemsley, Soupy Sales, Gary Coleman, Jenna Jameson, Robin Givens, Dawn Wells, The Moffatts and the cast of Mystery Science Theater 3000.